Posted in SU QLD

 “For a lot of people Christmas is not a good time.
 It’s not full of hope or joy or peace.
 Bethlehem Live is a way we can all share a bit of peace and hope that’s all inclusive, with onsite support services and pastoral care teams that people can connect with if they need to.”

-In its third year, Bethlehem Live has gone from strength to strength, attracting sponsorship from both Bundaberg Regional Council and the St John’s Grace Fund, who have signed on as a major sponsor with $10,000 a year for the next three years.
+In its third year, Bethlehem Live has gone from strength to strength, attracting sponsorship from both Bundaberg Regional Council and the St John’s Grace Fund, who have signed on as major sponsors to the tune of $5,000 and $10,000 a year for the next three years, respectively.

 Bethlehem Live is held at the Bundaberg Central School Grounds, 13 Crofton Street, Bundaberg.
 Gates open at 5.30pm, festivities start at 6pm, and gates close at 9pm.
 Visit bethlehemlive.com.au